ShaikUsma/Weatherapp/README.md

 # Weatherapp
-The Weather App is Developed,it can be used by users to track the weather forecast for any city in the world
+The Weather App is Developed using html,css and javascript.It can be used by  the users to track the weather forecast for any city in the world